iliakan/javascript-book/en/02-browser/05-events/05-event-delegation.md

 <ul id="menu">
   <li><a class="button" href="/php">PHP</a></li>
   <li><a class="button" href="/html">HTML</a></li>
-  <li><a class="button" href="/javascript">JavaScript</a></li>
+  <li><a class="button" href="/JavaScript">JavaScript</a></li>
   <li><a class="button" href="/flash">Flash</a></li>
 </ul>
 [/html]

 The example above is just a semantic HTML/CSS.
-Clicks on menu elements will be handled by javascript, but items are represented as `A` to ensure accessibility for visitors without javascript (which are mostly search engines).
+Clicks on menu elements will be handled by JavaScript, but items are represented as `A` to ensure accessibility for visitors without JavaScript (which are mostly search engines).

 The links should become clickable, like in the example below: